Returning to School FAQs

 How should schools prepare to respond to positive COVID cases?

-In developing their plans, school districts and charters will identify school and district level leads.
-The school nurse should serve as the school level lead, and a district office administrator or charter leader should serve as the COVID coordinator for the district or charter.
+In developing their plans, school districts, charters and private/parochial schools will identify school and district level leads.
+The school nurse should serve as the school level lead, and a district office administrator or charter leader should serve as the COVID coordinator for the district, charter or private/parochial school.
 The school nurse will work with an epidemiologist from DPH to support case investigation and contact tracing, which includes assessing each unique situation and determining if other students or staff should be quarantined or tested.
 The school nurse should always be in close contact with the COVID coordinator.

 If a positive case occurs, the following process should be followed: